-The Link Between Diet and Exercise and the Immune System
+The Link Between Diet, Exercise and the Immune System

 Our immune systems represent our first line of defence against bacteria, viruses and other pathogens.
 Hundreds of factors must work together in balance and harmony, and their sophisticated relationships still require research.
 It’s well known that the effectiveness of our immune systems tends to decrease with age, but researchers also agree that two factors are critically important in supporting a healthy immune system throughout our lives: diet and exercise.